dianaliu/AI-Homeworks/1/README.md

 ##About
-Homework 1 for CSCI-UA.0472-001, make a legal game of Checkers.
+This is[homework 1 for CSCI-UA.0472-001] (http://cs.nyu.edu/courses/spring12/CSCI-UA.0472-001/checkers1.pdf), a legal game of Checkers.
+Since AI/strategy wasn't required, the best moves are not always made.
+Also, I have yet to introduce randomness, so the same game is always played!

 ##To run
 ````